afrankevych/aws-path-sandbox/README.md

 # sandbox

-AWS Solution Architect learning path sandbox
+A sample webapp used as sandbox for practicing AWS Solution Architect learning path.